 Undergraduate students must check Schedule Builder for their registration pass appointments and all students returning from PELP must register prior to the Registration Freeze.
-Failure to return is a break in registration and a Readmission Application and the readmission fee will be required to return to the university.
+Failure to return is a break in registration and a Readmission Application and the readmission fee is required to return to the university.

-With the exception for the Sierra Institute, students are not eligible to enroll in concurrent courses through UC Davis Extension or earn academic credit at UC Davis during the time of their leave.
+With the exception of the Sierra Institute, students are not eligible to enroll in concurrent courses through UC Davis Extension or earn academic credit at UC Davis during the time of their leave.
 Students who earn academic credit at other institutions to transfer that credit to UC Davis are subject to the rules concerning transfer credit.
 However, the intent of this program is to suspend academic work; students are encouraged to carefully evaluate the desirability of continuing any academic work during PELP.

 International Students in F-1 or J-1 status.
 Students in F-1 or J-1 status must contact Services for International Students & Scholars (SISS) office through iGlobal prior to or within 24 hours of submitting an online PELP form to prevent termination of the SEVIS record.

-From Financial Aid: Students who participate in the UC Davis Planned Educational Leave Program (PELP), cancel/withdraw or are dismissed from UC Davis at any time of the academic year may be required to repay financial aid.
-If loans were accepted as part of financial aid, the six-month grace period before having to repay loans will be reduced by the amount of time on PELP or other leave from the university.
+From Financial Aid.
+Students who participate in the UC Davis Planned Educational Leave Program (PELP), cancel/withdraw or are dismissed from UC Davis at any time of the academic year may be required to repay financial aid.
+If loans were accepted as part of financial aid, the six-month grace period before having to repay loans is reduced by the amount of time on PELP or other leave from the university.

 After completing the online PELP form, all student loan borrowers (e.g., Perkins, USL, Emil Mrak, etc.) must complete exit loan counseling with Student Accounting.
 Contact Student Accounting at 530-752-5870 with any questions and students are required to update address(es) using SISWeb to ensure that important information can be delivered.

 Students considering PELP should review their account balance and ensure that it is accurate and paid in full.
 Any credit balance may not be available for four-eight weeks after separation.
 For account balances, see to MyBill or Contact an Expert by email.